KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Typo: Found `Magic Mirror` in file `MMM-Futar.js`: Replace it with `MagicMirror²`.
 2. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+3. Recommendation: Replace eslintrc by new flat config.
-3. The branch name is 'master'.
+4. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-GameOfLife by raywo](https://github.com/raywo/MMM-GameOfLife)

+1. Recommendation: Found `jshint` in file `.gitignore`: Replace "jshint" by "eslint".
-1. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-2. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
+3. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
-3. The branch name is 'master'.
+4. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-GamepadEvents by victor-paumier](https://github.com/victor-paumier/MMM-GamepadEvents)